The Hamiltonian formalism of the Inverse Problem: Dirac and big-isotropic structures

+As in the case of Dirac structure, a vector field $X\in\mathfrak{X}(M)$ is called \emph{Hamiltonian} w.r.t. the big-isotropic structure $L$ if there exists a Hamiltonian $H\in C^\infty(M)$ such that $(X,d H)\in L.$ \begin{remark} In \cite{MR2349409} Vaisman defines the notion of a weak-Hamiltonian vector field in the context of big-isotropic structures where a vector field $X$ is called weak-Hamiltonian with a Hamiltonian function $H$ if $(X,d H)\in L^\perp.$ There, he shows that port-hamiltonian systems from control theory could be formalized as weak-Hamiltonian systems in this setting.
+Here, we consider Hamiltonian vector fields and not the weak ones but this is a direction that can be explored more in a future work. \end{remark}

-\begin{defn} A function $F$ is called a Casimir of Dirac$\backslash$ big-isotropic structure $L$ if $(0,d F)\in L$ and a vector field $X$ isotropic with respect to $L$ if $(X,0)\in L$.
-Note that Casimirs are constants of motion for every Hamiltonian vector fields and adding an isotropic vector field $X$ to a Hamiltonian vector field $X_H$, one gets an other Hamiltonian vector field with respect to the same Hamiltonian. \end{defn}
+\begin{defn} A function $F$ is called a Casimir of the big-isotropic structure $L$ if $(0,d F)\in L$ and a vector field $X$ is called isotropic w.r.t. $L$ if $(X,0)\in L$.
+Note that Casimirs are constants of motion for every Hamiltonian vector fields.
+Furthermore, adding an isotropic vector field $X$ to a Hamiltonian vector field $X_H$ yields an other Hamiltonian vector field with the same Hamiltonian function. \end{defn}

-A consequence of the fact that sections of a Dirac$\backslash$big-isotropic structure $L$ are closed with respect to Courant bracket~\eqref{courant-bracket} is the integrability of the (possibly singular) distribution $P_1(L)$.
-Every leaf $S$ of the foliation generated by $P_1(L)$ is equipped with the closed two form
+Similar to Poisson structure, the possibly nonsingular distribution $P_1(L)$, where $P_1$ is the projection from $\mathbb{T}M$ to the tangent bundle $TM$, of a big-isotropic structure $L$ is integrable since the sections of $L$ are closed under the Courant bracket.
+For this reason, closeness w.r.t. the Courant bracket is also referred to as integrability condition.
+Every leaf $S$ of the foliation tangent to $P_1(L)$ is equipped with the closed $2$-form